Wound Treatment Associate Hybrid Program

 Become a Skilled Wound Care Provider.
 Earn Contact Hours.

-The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurses (WOCN) Society-endorsed educational program geared towards non-specialty licensed nurses.
+The Wound Treatment Associate Program is a Wound, Ostomy, and Continence Nurses (WOCN) Society-endorsed educational program geared toward non-specialty licensed nurses.

-The WTA program is a 13-week online course, with a post-program onsite skills check at the UW-Eau Claire College of Nursing.
-The WTA Program can help you with daily patient monitoring, pressure ulcer prevention and basic wound management to improve outcomes for your patients.
+The WTA program is a 13-week online/hybrid course, with a post-program on-site skills check at the UW-Eau Claire College of Nursing.
+The WTA Program can help you with daily patient monitoring, pressure ulcer prevention, and basic wound management to improve outcomes for your patients.
+This course is designed for completion (including written final examinations and skills testing) in three months.
+You must complete the course within this three month period to receive the credits and certificate.

-Major topics covered through the WTA program include:
+Major topics covered by the WTA program include:

 - A&P of Skin and Soft Tissue: Implications for Routine Care